What’s the most important thing that happens in your pool — besides the annual Marco Polo tournament?

 But don’t blame chlorine as a product.
 It does a fine job sanitizing your pool.
 Where the problem comes in is human error — pool owners putting too much of it in their pool.

-The pool industry has determined the amount of chlorine needed to kill bacteria and algae is 1 to 3 parts per million.
+The pool industry has determined the amount of chlorine levels needed to kill bacteria and algae is 1 to 3 parts per million.

 The Great Thing About The Salt Cell For Swimming Pools